esluyter/ESTimeline/README.md

 ~verbbus.free;
 ```
 - save the changes to load the new SynthDef and bus
+  - this environment variable is local to this timeline (assuming `useEnvir` box is still checked)
 - cmd-t to make a new track
-  - click and drag in the panel to the left to rearrange tracks
 - click in an empty area and drag to select the time around all your Synth clips
-- put the mouse over your new track and shift-S to create a new Synth clip
+- put the mouse over your new track and shift-S to create a new Synth clip that fills the selected time
 - double click on it
   - set defName to `'verb'`
   - set addAction to `'addToTail'`